safe and welcoming cycling festival for all

-There's a liability and physical damage insurance during the event.
+There's a liability and physical damage insurance for all volunteers and a basic physical damage insurance for all participants.
 Yet, with your registration you agree and confirm that you participate at your own risk and responsibility.
 You will be asked to sign a disclaimer on the first day to waive any liability claim towards the organisers.

 2. GENERAL CONDUCT